-Take also the intersection $z_y$ of $f$ with a drawing of an edge $yq$ which is farther from $x$ along $f$ and is the closest to $x$ among edges of this type (or $z_y=y$ if there is no such intersection).
-Now take the curve $f'$ which goes from $x$ to $z_x$ along the already drawn $xp$ (very close to and on the appropriate side) on which $z_x$ lies, then goes along $f$ to $z_y$ and then goes from $z_y$ to $y$ along the already drawn $yq$ (again very close to and on the appropriate side) on which $z_y$ lies.
-By appropriate sides we mean that we choose sides such that $f'$ does not intersect the edges $xp$ and $yq$.
+Take also the intersection $z_y$ of $f$ with a drawing of an edge $yq$ which is farther from $x$ than $z_x$ along $f$ and is the closest to $x$ among edges of this type (or $z_y=y$ if there is no such intersection).
+Now take the curve $f'$ which goes from $x$ to $z_x$ along the already drawn $xp$ (very close to and on the appropriate side - as all boundaries are Jordan curves intersecting at most twice, this can be done such that a part of a boundary curve and a curve running close to it intersects exactly the same boundary curves) on which $z_x$ lies, then goes along $f$ from $z_x$ to $z_y$ and then goes from $z_y$ to $y$ along the already drawn $yq$ (again very close to and on the appropriate side) on which $z_y$ lies.
+By appropriate sides we mean that we choose sides such that $f'$ does not intersect the edges $xp$ and $yq$ apart from their endpoints.
 This gives a drawing $f'$ of the edge $xy$ which does not intersect any earlier edge.